St Joseph's Cathedral, Rockhampton: Heritage listing

-St Josephs Cathedral was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+St Joseph's Cathedral was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The cathedral demonstrates the growth of Rockhampton during the late nineteenth century.
 The substantial sandstone building constructed in 1892–3 as the first Roman Catholic Cathedral in Rockhampton reflecting the creation of the Diocese of Rockhampton in 1882.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The building is characteristic of substantial Gothic revival cathedrals, with sandstone construction, cruciform plan, Gothic detailing, steeply pitched roof, towers with spires, stained glass panels and internal furnishings and fittings.

 The place is important because of its aesthetic significance.

 The building has aesthetic merit as a well composed building and a Rockhampton landmark.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The building has special associations for the Roman Catholic Community of central and north Queensland as their cathedral.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The building is associated with the architect, FDG Stanley and with many influential archbishops of the Rockhampton Diocese.